sgmurphy/wordpress-plugins/wp-jquery-lightbox/readme.txt

 Still have problems?
 Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 == Changelog ==

+= 2.0.0 (2024-06-19) =
+* Rename plugin to LightPress
+* Add core LightPress plugin class
+* Add new settings screen
+* Old plugin file can be loaded by setting JQLB_LEGACY constant to true

 = 1.5.5 (2024-06-03) =
 * Update WP tested version